ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 ## Code Requirements

-The gang operation must be performed within the test program at runtime, after instrument sessions are initialized.
+The gang operation must be performed within the test program at run time, after instrument sessions are initialized.

 > [!NOTE]
 > This design preserves access to individual channels when they are programmatically ganged through external relays or multiplexers for specific high-current tests.
 This allows you to use the channels individually for other tests, and gang them only when higher current is required.